-Operation to rescue boys from Thailand cave under way
+'Today is D-Day': Operation to rescue boys and football coach trapped for two weeks in Thailand cave under way

 -

-Operation to rescue boys from Thailand cave under way
+'Today is D-Day': Operation to rescue boys and football coach trapped for two weeks in Thailand cave under way

 The operation has begun to rescue 12 boys and their football coach who will need to dive out of the flooded Thai cave where they have been trapped for more than two weeks.

-The acting Chiang Rai governor told reporters “today is D-Day” with 13 foreigner and five Thai divers taking part in the rescue.
+The acting Chiang Rai governor told reporters “today is D-Day” with 13 foreign and five Thai divers taking part in the rescue.

-The operation began at 10am local time(4am BST) and he said it would take at least 11 hours for the first person to be rescued.
+He said the earliest the first person to could be rescued is 3pm BST.

+Thai army commander Major General Chalongchai Chaiyakam said the 13 “will continuously come out in approximately 2-4 days, which all may change depending on weather and water conditions.”

 The only way to bring them out of Tham Luang Nang Non in Chiang Rai province is by navigating dark and tight passageways filled with muddy water and strong currents, as well as oxygen-depleted air.